mohamd-khairy/migration-model-sync/readme.md

 - 🗃 Supports both Laravel default and custom migration styles
 - 📁 Easily configurable via `config/modelsync.php`
 - ✨ **Sync all models**: A new `model:sync-all` command to synchronize all models from available migration files.
+- 🛠  **Generate migrations from models**: `model:generate-migration User` — creates a migration file for a specific model
+- 🛠  **Generate migrations from models**: `model:generate-migrations` — auto-generates all migration files from models (with dependency-aware sorting)
 ---

 ## 📦 Installation